TrademarkDevs/EnergyIslandProject/README.md

   - 2.2: Fixed fullscreen so it only requires one click
   - 2.3: Changed background on menu so it looks a lot nicer
   - 3.0: Added next turn functionality so that the game can move over years
+  - 3.1: Made fixing and breaking power stations working more consistantly